Ashma25/Linux-/README.md

 1. Server hosting and maintenance in Linux involves several steps and best practices to ensure a secure, reliable, and performant environment.
-Here's a general overview:
+Here's a general overview:1. **Server Setup**
-1. **Server Setup**
 - **Choose a Linux Distribution**: Popular choices include Ubuntu, CentOS, and Debian.
 Each has its own strengths, so choose based on your needs and familiarity.
 - **Install the Operating System**: Install your chosen Linux distribution.
 Follow the installation guide provided by the distribution for a smooth setup.

 2. **Initial Configuration**
 - **Update System Packages**: Regularly update your system to ensure you have the latest security patches.